spondon25/r-programming/README.md

 # R Programming Language

-## R for Data Visualization, Manipulation, and Statistical Computing
+## R for Data Visualization, Manipulation and Statistical Computing
 R is a powerful language for data-driven tasks, widely used in research, business, and data science.

 ## Key Features and Benefits of R